fedecarg/sticky-nav/README.md

 You can see it in action here: http://stickynav.fedecarg.com/

-# Elevator Pitch
+# Features
-* **Simple solution**: It uses a variant of the Binary Search Algorithm and `Element.getBoundingClientRect()` method to determine the position of an element before binding an event handler to the `scroll` event.
+* **Well designed**: It uses a variant of the Binary Search Algorithm to determine the position of an element before binding an event handler to the `scroll` event.

 * **Fast and performant**: It creates and returns a new, throttled version of the `onScroll()` event handler when scrolling.
 It only calls the event handler function once per every given number of milliseconds.
 Useful for rate-limiting events like `scroll` and `resize`.